ntop/n2n/doc/Scripts.md

 systems.
 An example of how to use it is shown in the [Building document](Building.md)

+## `scripts/indent.sh`

+This shell script is a wrapper for the `uncrustify` C code style checker which checks or applies a set of rules to the code.
+It is used during the automated lint checks.

 ## `tools/test_harness`

 This shell script is used to run automated tests during development.